 4.2.1.3 Connections Through FPIS to Concrete and Masonry.
 FPIS shall be secured to concrete or masonry construction in accordance with the FPIS manufacturer's installation instructions or an approved design and shall be capable of resisting all applicable design loads in accordance with the applicable building code.
-Fasteners used to attach cladding, furring, or other building components through FPIS to concrete or masonry construction shall be approved for the application by testing in accordance with the locally applicable building code and installed in accordance with the fastener manufacturer's installation instructions.
+Fasteners used to attach cladding, furring, or other building components through FPIS to concrete or masonry construction shall be approved for the application by testing in accordance with Mandatory Appendix C, designed to resist loads determined in accordance with the locally applicable building code, and installed in accordance with the fastener manufacturer's installation instructions.

 4.2.2 Prescriptive Specification.
-The FPIS minimum compressive strength shall be 15 psi in accordance with ASTM C578 or ASTM C1289.
+The FPIS minimum compressive strength shall be 15 psi (103 kPa) in accordance with ASTM C578 or ASTM C1289.
 Cladding connections through FPIS shall be the more stringent of: